OdedMous/Medical-Text-Classification/README.md

 **(6) SVM Classifiers** <br/>
 In this phase an ensemble of SVMs are trained using a One-Against-All approach: For each category an SVM classifier is trained to discriminate between this category and all the other categories put together.
 A sample is then assigned to the category that gives the highest confidence score.
 The inputs for the classifiers are the projected train data.

-## Why using Dissimilarity Sapce and not Direct classifier

-- imbalanced data
-- new categories: no need to train new model?
-- To try this method, self learing....

 ## Evaluation